 Polyester Fiber Rugs

-Polyester fiber produces some of the most beautiful colourations available.
-It is extremely fade resistant and provides excellent resistance to stains.
-However, it does have poor resilient properties and thus is susceptible to crushing.
+Polyester fiber produces some of the most beautiful colourations available in rug products.
+It is extremely fade resistant and provides excellent resistance to stains, but unfortunately it does have poor resilience properties and thus is susceptible to crushing.
 Polyester is usually combined with other fibers during rug construction, providing the best of both characteristics.
-Due to this, generally try to avoid high pile heights with low-density construction, although many of the latest technology polyester fibers have come a long way in methods of improving durability.
-Also look for high twist levels rather than "blown" yarns.
-Loose twists (blown yarn) tend to untwist and the yarn tips tend to fuse together creating a matted appearance.
+Due to this, generally try to avoid high pile products with low-density construction, as it is a good sign that it may not be very resilient and the fibers may be crushed.
+Luckily, many of the latest technology polyester fibers have come a long way in methods of improving durability, so this effect should be far lessened now compared to a few years ago.
 Most consumers like to dig their fingers into the pile, and if it provides a luxurious feel they believe this is excellent quality.
-This is referred to as "perceived" quality.
-True quality exists when it is difficult to insert your fingers into the pile.
-This is a true test for all rug constructions.
+This is referred to as "perceived" quality, as true quality in regards to fiber comes from when it is difficult to insert your fingers into the pile.

 Acrylic Fiber Rugs

-Acrylic rugs can also be of high quality, though they have a tendency to shed, and are available as modern rugs, Persian rugs, shaggy rugs and kids rugs designs.
-The acrylic yarn doesn't have the sheen that the polypropylene rugs produce.
-Acrylic rugs feel and look like wool but don't wear as well and are generally cheaper.
-But beware of some acrylic shaggy rugs as they can shed or molt.
-You can rub your fingers back and forth quickly through the pile to test for this.
+Acrylic rugs can also be of high quality, though they have a tendency to shed and can be be quite frustrating to maintain.
+Acrylic fibers often come in most designs, and can be found as modern rugs, Persian rugs, shaggy rugs and kids rugs designs.
+The acrylic yarn doesn't have the sheen that the polypropylene rugs produce, but Acrylic rugs feel and look like wool making them a perfect cheaper option that does not last as long.

 What Size Floor Rug do I Buy?